oracle/terraform-provider-oci/website/docs/r/opsi_exadata_insight.html.markdown

 		* `system_tags` - (Applicable when entity_source=PE_COMANAGED_EXADATA) System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 	* `opsi_private_endpoint_id` - (Applicable when entity_source=PE_COMANAGED_EXADATA) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the OPSI private endpoint
 	* `vmcluster_id` - (Required when entity_source=PE_COMANAGED_EXADATA) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VM Cluster.
+* `is_auto_sync_enabled` - (Optional) (Updatable) Set to true to enable automatic enablement and disablement of related targets from Enterprise Manager.
+New resources (e.g. Database Insights) will be placed in the same compartment as the related Exadata Insight.
 * `status` - (Optional) (Updatable) Status of the resource.
 Example: "ENABLED", "DISABLED".
 Resource can be either enabled or disabled by updating the value of status field to either "ENABLED" or "DISABLED"

 ** IMPORTANT **
 Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values